CY-osu/HapticGlovesProgramming/README.md

 # TouchTech - VR Hpatic Gloves
-This repo contains the arduino firmware and STL files for VR Hpatic Gloves.
+This repo currently used for study and development of VR Haptic Gloves.